 There are some gorgeous parts to this track.
 It goes past both the Blue Lake (Tikitapu) and the Green Lake (Rotokakahi) with stunning views if you strike the right time.

 One minute you're way up high and then down really low.
 There are a lot of ups and downs with this walk.

 There is a good bakery and also a cafe on Tarawera Rd (see the map below).
-They are located by the major roundabout you would take to get to the forest turnoff.
+They are located by the major roundabout you take to get to the forest turnoff.

 Also located right next to the roundabout is the Redwood Centre, opposite the bakery and cafe.
-Here you will find Burger Fuel, Best Sushi, a fresh vege shop, Couplands Bakery, Te Arawa Fish & Chips, the Coffee Club cafe, a pharmacy, gym, hairdresser and still a few more shops to fill.
+Here you will find Burger Fuel, Best Sushi, a fresh vege shop, Te Arawa Fish & Chips, the Coffee Club cafe, a pharmacy, gym, hairdresser and still a few more shops to fill.

 A brand new lot of toilets opened at the Redwoods on August 6th 2013.
 Different aren't they?
 Combining art that features New Zealand's endangered birds gives rise to an educational component that everyone can enjoy.